JeriYang/Verification-of-Ternary-Closure/README.md

 (1) Converting the qualitative description of the ternary closure into an expression of quantitative investigation;<br>
 (2) Find the appropriate social network data verification ternary closure principle, you can use the mail tense data of a European research group, [download address](http://snap.stanford.edu/data/email-Eu-core-temporal.html)<br>
 (3) Write an algorithm to achieve the following functions:<br>
 	a) The time interval of each snapshot is determined according to the data itself.
 Each pair of snapshots si, si+1, k of the network indicates the number of common friends of two people who are not linked in the snapshot snapshot si, and the calculation becomes in the si+1 snapshot.
 Friend's probability T(k)<br>
 	b) Calculate 50 T(k) and find the average probability function of the function T(k)<br>
 	c) Write the program graph to show the average probability function of T(k)<br>
 	d) According to the calculation results, whether the ternary closure principle is verified<br>
+ps:The comment for the code is Chinese<br>

 ### Some content of this Ternary Closure:
 * [***source data and result***](https://github.com/JeriYang/Verification-of-Ternary-Closure/tree/master/source_data_and_result)